 Intel has momentum with x86–there’s plenty of stuff that runs on x86 on Windows, and nowhere else–but I think Intel made a mistake getting out of ARM.
 And I think AMD needs to get into ARM too.

 The economics of selling $20 ARM SoCs is different from selling $300 Core i7s.
 The margins are lower, but the volume is potentially much higher.

 I disagree with the thinly veiled assessment that Intel needs to retire x86–Windows on x86 is still a viable market.
 Even Itanium is still a viable market, albeit a niche one, but Intel is contractually obligated to keep making the chip at least through 2017.
 And even though it failed as the heir to x86, its sales are perfectly in line with specialty chips like IBM’s Power architecture.
 If Intel decides to divest itself of Itanium, I’m sure someone else wants to buy the rights and make it.

 It’s possible that someday, ARM will overtake x86, and maybe someday even displace it.
 I won’t write the obituary just yet, though.
 Because 30 years ago, Motorola 68K was going to replace x86.
 Then 20 years ago, it was PowerPC and Alpha.
+(You might find the sad story of Exponential Technologies and how its PowerPC technology got tangled up with Intel interesting.)
 And 10 years ago, it was Itanium.
 But the killer app for x86 never moved to the new chip, so x86 marched on, even as the killer app changed over the years.